Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 ## Token Economics<a name="tokenEconomics"></a>
 Before delving into the specifics of the token economics, it's important to keep the big picture in mind: The purpose of the mathematics behind the token is to enable steady funding of development, and fair incentives for collaboration, in order to further the Foundation's mission.

-There is an unavoidable, short period of time where speculation of the token price is encouraged: in order bootstrap initial funding, and in the worst-case of market panics.
-This is an important part of the machinery of the organization and how it automatically recovers from some worst-case scenarios.
+There is an unavoidable, short period of time where speculation of the token price is possible: in order to bootstrap initial funding, and in the worst-case of market panics.
+This is an important part of the mathematics and how the economic system automatically recovers from some worst-case scenarios.

 But the long-term, steady-state incentives ensure that only community members who want to participate in governance, have incentive to hold the token.
 This ensure that dedicated, community-focused participants, with skin-in-the-game, are the ones driving the governance of the Permissionless Software Foundation and its community.